-Use Developer Console to build and manage Custom Applications and their associated auth clients and SDKs.
+Use Developer Console to build and manage Custom Applications and their associated authorization clients and SDKs.
 A custom application allows developers to extend Foundry capabilities with custom logic hosted in or outside of Foundry.
+Legacy Oauth clients are also managed in Developer Console.

-The primary components of a Developer Console application are:
+The primary components of a custom application are as follows:

-The Developer Console home page lists all applications and OAuth clients to which you have access.
+The Developer Console landing page lists the custom applications and OAuth clients that you have access to.

 For more information on access requirements, review the permissions documentation.